 The Rural Lands Program will also monitor water temperature in Big and Smith Creeks.
 The Sandy River does not meet the State of Oregon's standard for temperature, and DEQ pointed to the need for increased shading of the tributaries in the TMDL (total maximum daily load).
 Big and Smith Creeks are both tributaries to the Sandy River, but temperature data was not collected as part of the development of the TMDL.
 Continuous temperature loggers were installed for the first-time during summer 2016.
-This monitoring will continue in Big and Smith Creeks during the summer of 2022.
-Specific monitoring activities planned for FY22-23 are identified in the table below.
+This monitoring will continue in Big and Smith Creeks during the summer of 2023.
+Specific monitoring activities planned for FY23-24 are identified in the table below.

-Annual Activities and Deliverables (Water Quality Monitoring) Q1 Q2 Q3 Q4 Collect monthly samples in upper Beaver and Johnson Creeks.
+Annual Activities and Deliverables (Water Quality Monitoring)

+Collect monthly samples in upper Beaver and Johnson Creeks.
 This will include laboratory analysis for fecal bacteria, total suspended solids, total phosphorous, and nitrate.
-Submit data to DEQ for trend analysis. х Х х х Install continuous temperature loggers in multiple locations in Beaver, Johnson, Big, and Smith creeks each April.
-Remove temperature loggers in the fall. х Х Analyze and report on water quality data in collaboration with other partners' monitoring efforts. х Х Х Х ecologically damaging species in which there is a good probability of successful, localized eradication or regional containment.
-EMSWCD's weed control efforts are generally undertaken in the Sandy River watershed and the Columbia River Gorge (see Map 5).
+Submit data to DEQ for trend analysis.

+Install continuous temperature loggers in multiple locations in Beaver, Johnson, Big, and Smith creeks each April.
+Remove temperature loggers in the fall.

+Analyze and report on water quality data in collaboration with other partners' monitoring efforts.